 From the youngest to the most mature, I like working with people of all backgrounds and ages.
 Listening to a person play music that they learned with my help is what it's all about.
 It feels great to jam with someone who I taught who is better than me.
 I hope that next person is you.
 Thanks for considering me for your guitar instructor!

 We start from wherever the student is, including from the very beginning.
 The student doesn't need to have any prior music skill.
 If the student has some musical experience, we can pick up where appropriate and build from there.

-Student does not need to own a guitar but will need to have a guitar to play - I can rent guitars to students starting at $30 per month or help the student acquire an appropriate guitar.
+The student does not need to own a guitar but will need to have a guitar to play - I can rent guitars to students starting at $30 per month or help the student acquire an appropriate guitar.

 We work together at the student's pace, but I encourage and help the student to continually learn.